Top 10 rights given to the Arrested Person

 7. The Right to be examined by a doctor

-Section 54 of Cr PC grants right to the arrested person to get medically examined to enable him to effectively defend and protect himself.
-Medical examination of a female should only be done by a lady doctor or only under her supervision.
-It’s the duty of the person having custody of the accused to take care of health and safety of him.
+Section 54 of Cr.P.C grants the right to the arrested person to get medically examined to enable him to effectively defend and protect himself.
+A medical examination of a female should only be done by a lady doctor or only under her supervision.
+It’s the duty of the person having custody of the accused to take care of the health and safety of him.

 8. Right to inform a relative or a friend

 Whenever any difficulty strikes us down, family and friends are the people who come into our heads as they are the people for the blessing in disguise.
-Similarly, an arrested person has the right to have his relative or friend informed about the fact, time and place of the arrest.
+Similarly, rights of the arrested person include the right to have his relative or friend informed about the fact, time and place of the arrest.
 Section 50-A, as amended by the Code of Criminal

 Procedure (Amendment) Act 2005, now statutorily consider this right to be necessary for an accused person.